 Medical Ways to Induce Labor

-There are many medical ways to induce labor, but we will address the ones most commonly used.
-These methods may be used alone or together.
+There are a variety of medical ways to induce labor, but we will address the most commonly used techniques.
+These methods may be used alone or in conjunction with others.

 Cervical Ripening Agents

-As labor approaches there are changes in the cervix which cause to thin and open so the baby can pass through.
-The cervix also becomes soft, called “ripening” so that it is able to stretch during labor.
-The condition of the cervix is the most important factor in successfully inducing labor.
-A cervix is considered ripe when it is soft, anterior, effaced more than 50%, and dilated 2 cm or more.
-When ripening has not occurred there is an increased chance of a long labor, a reduced oxygen supply to the baby and ultimately a cesarean birth.
+During the first stage of labor, the cervix becomes thinner, and opens to allow the baby to pass through it.
+It also becomes soft, called “ripening,” in order to stretch during the birth process.
+The status of the cervix is the most important factor for a successful labor induction.
+The cervix is considered “ripe” when it becomes soft, effaced more than 50%, and dilated 8 cm or more.
+When ripening is delayed, there is an increased likelihood of a prolonged labor, reduced oxygen supply to the baby, and the need for a cesarean birth.

-• dilation (opening) of the cervix – greater than 5 cm is best with a score of 3
+• dilation (opening) of the cervix – greater than 5 cm = a score of 3

-• consistency of the cervix – soft is best with a score of 2
+• consistency of the cervix – a soft cervix dilates easier = a score of 2

-• effacement (thinning) of the cervix – greater than 80% is best with a score of 3
+• effacement (thinning) of the cervix – greater than 80% = a score of 3

-• position of the cervix – anterior is best with a score of 2
+• position of the cervix – anterior or close to the birth canal = a score of 2

-• station of the fetus – +1 or +2 is best with a score of 3
+• position of the fetus within the pelvis – up to a score of 3

-Each factor can receive a score of 0-2 or 0-3, with a maximum total score of 13.
-The higher the score, the more likely labor induction will be successful.
-A Bishop Score of 8 or more is similar to that for spontaneous labor and is favorable for induction.
-A Bishop Score of less than 6 usually means cervical ripening agents are needed before using other methods of inducing labor.
+The higher the Bishop Score, the more likely labor induction will be successful.
+For example a Bishop Score of 8 is similar to that of spontaneous labor, and is favorable for induction.
+A Bishop Score less than 6 usually indicates that cervical ripening agents will be needed before other labor induction methods are attempted.
+A mother’s age, weight, height, body mass index, and previous pregnancy history can all influence the success of an induction.

-The first step in labor induction is ripening the cervix with substances like prostaglandin.
-Dinoprostone a synthetic prostaglandin that is inserted in the vagina to “ripen the cervix.”
-After the dose has been given you should remain lying down for up to 2 hours.
-A second dose may be given after 6 hours if the first dose does’nt produce the desired response.
-This induces gentle labor.
-Dinoprostone may also be used along with Pitocin and/or an amniotomy).
-The ripening of the cervix helps the other induction methods to be more effective.
-Depending on the type of Dinoprostone used, oxytocin can be started within 1/2 to 12 hours later.
+The first step of labor induction is ripening the cervix with a prostaglandin.
+Misoprostol or Dinoprostone are synthetic prostaglandins that are inserted into the vagina to “ripen the cervix.”
+After receiving the dose, a mother should remain in a lying down position for up to two hours.
+A second dose may be administered six hours later if the first dose is ineffective.
+This method gently induces labor, and increases the efficacy of further induction methods.
+Dinoprostone may also be used along with oxytocin to induce stronger contractions, or a Foley catheter to dilate the cervix.
+Depending on the type of prostaglandin used, an oxytocin infusion can be initiated between 30 minutes to 12 hours later.

 Side effects of Dinoprostone include: